cloudmesh-community/book/chapters/cloud/arch.md

 > organizations for critical applications; bulk data processing, such
 > as census, industry and consumer statistics, enterprise resource
 > planning; and transaction processing.
 The term originally referred
-> to the large cabinets called "main frames" that housed the central
+> to the large cabinets called "mainframes" that housed the central
 > processing unit and main memory of early computers.

-Some key attributes of Mainframes that distingishes it from other computers include its larger size, speed, throughput, power and environmental requirements, and operating system.
-Furthermore, we find that they have inbuilt redundency to address high uptimes as required by business applications.
+Some key attributes of Mainframes that distinguishes it from other computers include its larger size, speed, throughput, power, and environmental requirements, and operating system.
+Furthermore, we find that they have inbuilt redundancy to address high uptimes as required by business applications.
 Even some of the earliest Mainfraims supported fast I/O and computation via virtualization.
-The concept of hot swapping of hardware help these machines to run without faliure for years.
+The concept of hot-swapping of hardware helps these machines to run without failure for years.

 ### PC Computing

-The term PC is short for personal computer.
-The first PCs were introduced by IBM to the market.
-PCs need an operating system such as Windows, macOS, or Linux
+The term PC is short for a personal computer.
+IBM introduced the first PCs to the market.
+PCs need an operating system such as
+Windows, macOS, or Linux

 PC Computing refers to

 > an era where consumers predominantly used personal computers to
 > conduct their work.
-Such computers were mostly stand alone without
+Such computers were mostly stand-alone without
 > network as early networks were not available to consumers.

 ### Intranet and Server Computing

 We refer to Intranet and Server Computing as an environment in which

-> the computers are part of an private network, also called, intranet,
+> the computers are part of a private network, also called, intranet,
 > that is contained within an enterprise and later on also
 > homes.
-Intranets are able to connect many local resources within a
+Intranets can connect many local resources within a
 > Local but also a wide area network

 ### Grid Computing Computing